KingSean27/Cheese_Metagenomics/README.md

 All files apart from Data Trim are shell files used for analysis of data.
 Data Trim is various VBA & Python functions I used to reformat data and filter it using a colour matrix to assign progress to workflow.
+Other functions were used but not explicitly renamed for this project, these can be found in the COMP0015 repository.